trungkh/blockchain-on-go/Chapter_01/README.md

 Q4.
 What is the problem with the getAddressBalance function in the Blockchain class?

-Its time to add 4 more api endpoints to main.js, ie createTransaction, createBlock, getBlockchain and getBalance.
+Its time to add 4 more api endpoints to main.go, ie createTransaction, createBlock, getBlockchain and getBalance.

 [main.go](main.go)